7 Must-Know Rules for Carrying Liquids on a Plane

 The TSA limits liquids packed for a flight to 3.4 ounces (100 milliliters) or less.

-Bring items like shampoo, lotion, and toothpaste in your carry-on.
+You can bring items like shampoo, lotion, and toothpaste in your carry-on.
 Just make sure each bottle is 3.4 ounces or smaller.

 All your small containers should fit into one quart-sized clear plastic bag.
 This helps make the security process smoother.